DataDog/integrations-extras/alertnow/README.md

 To connect Datadog with AlertNow, create a webhook and monitors in Datadog.

-1. Use your existing account or create an AlertNow account in opsnow.com.
+1. Use your existing account or create an AlertNow account at opsnow.com.

 2. Log in to AlertNow and go to the Configuration > Integration menu.
 3. Click **Create Integration**, and then select the **Datadog** card.